This post was last updated on March 6th, 2023.

 - Patent: Re-ranking Resources Based On Categorical Quality.
 Written summary here.
 Google likely can identify the category of interest from some search queries.
 Rankings can change based on category, with resources known to have high quality for a particular category prioritized.
 Note that this presupposes the ability to identify intent (and the patent holder has a background in intent research).

-Conclusion: How to grow your blog
+Conclusion: How to grow your blog traffic

 - Writing long-form, detailed answers to really specific questions